 Published July 20, 2022 • 4 minute read

-Claims-Made Policy: A claims-made policy provides coverage for claims that occur, and are reported, within the specific time period set forth by the policy.
-This means that if a policy is canceled, or a premium isn't paid, any claim that comes through will not be covered, even if the incident occurred during the period when the policy was active.
+Claims-Made Policy: A claims-made policy provides coverage for claims that occur—and are reported—within the specific time period set forth by the policy.
+This means that if a policy is canceled or a premium isn't paid, any claim that comes through will not be covered—even if the incident occurred during the period when the policy was active.

 - An occurrence policy has lifetime coverage for the incidents that occur during a policy period, regardless of when the claim is reported.

-- A claims-made policy only covers incidents that happen and are reported within the policy's time frame, unless a 'tail' is purchased.
+- A claims-made policy only covers incidents that happen and are reported within the policy's timeframe, unless a “tail” is purchased.

 BCS: Your Leader in COI Tracking & Management

 Whether you have occurrence or claims-made coverage, the nuanced process of ensuring your vendors maintain active policies and compliant certificates of insurance (COIs) just got simpler.

 From hiring and onboarding to risk mitigation and compliance correction, Business Credentialing Services’ (BCS) full- and self-service solutions enable streamlined third-party processes and safer relationships.